For all things Fresh Seafood, cooking inspiration, and more!

 King (also called Chinook) salmon are the biggest, richest, and fattiest of the different types of salmon, and they bring that boldness to the table, making them a treat for salmon lovers and somewhat easier to cook than leaner versions.

-The most flavorful of the types of salmon are Sockeye or red—named for the stunning color of the flesh.
+The most flavorful of the different types of salmon are Sockeye or red—named for the stunning color of the flesh.
 For many people, the combination of the richness of Sockeye and the fish’s firm texture makes it a favorite, but everybody loves how good it looks on the plate.

 Coho, or silver, is a bit milder in flavor than the larger types of salmon, which helps it to work as an excellent entry point for people newer or more hesitant about adding salmon to their diet.
 It also means they are very welcoming to the addition of smoke (from grilling) or a more complex sauce than king or Sockeye are.

-Keta gets a bad rap among the types of salmon—especially because it’s alternate names, chum and dog, don’t seem very flattering.
+Keta gets a bad rap among the different types of salmon—especially because it’s alternate names, chum and dog, don’t seem very flattering.
 But “dog” refers to a canine-like “tooth” on the male during spawning, and this fish can actually be quite good.
 Leaner than other salmon, keta cooks quickly, which makes it a good option for fast weeknight dinners.

 The smallest and least common of the different types of salmon are pink or “humpy.”
 They are actually the most abundant type, but because they are small and mild, the meat doesn’t end up for sale as fillets too often—but when it does, the light and delicate flavor makes it a worthwhile purchase.